Hawkman: Carter Hall

 In the days of ancient Egypt, Prince Khufu is engaged in a feud with his rival, the Egyptian priest Hath-Set.
 The priest eventually captures both Khufu and his consort Chay-Ara, and kills them using a cursed dagger of Nth metal.
 Millennia later, in 1940, Khufu is reincarnated as American archaeologist Carter Hall, Chay-Ara as Shiera Sanders, and Hath-Set as scientist Anton Hastor.
 After touching the same Nth Metal dagger used to kill Khufu, Carter regains the memories of his former life and realizes Hastor is the reincarnation of his ancient foe.
-When Hastor kidnaps Shiera, using a magic spell to draw her to his lair, Hall uses his newly-refound memories to craft a gravity-defying belt using Nth metal and a winged costume to become Hawkman.
-Carter successfully rescues Shiera, Anton is killed by electrocution, and Carter and Saunders begin a romantic relationship.
+When Hastor kidnaps Shiera, using a magic spell to draw her to his lair, Hall uses his newly-regained memories to craft a gravity-defying belt using Nth metal and a winged costume to become Hawkman.
+Carter successfully rescues Shiera, Anton is killed by electrocution, and Carter and Sanders begin a romantic relationship.

 Carter Hall and Shiera Sanders had a son together, named Hector Hall, who grew up to also have a superheroic identity as Silver Scarab and later adopted the mantle of Doctor Fate.
 Hector was a member of the superhero groups Infinity Inc. and the JSA, where he served alongside his father.

+In the Final Crisis storyline, Hawkman and all of the other heroes fight to stop Darkseid from destroying the multiverse.
+In an attempt to save civilians, Checkmate creates a dimensional tunnel between universes.
+The tunnel begins breaking down and Lord Eye tries to close it, which will kill all the people who are still in the tunnel.
+Hawkman and Hawkgirl destroy Lord Eye, but are caught in the explosion.
+Hawkman is killed, while Hawkgirl survives but is hospitalized.

+In Blackest Night, Kendra argues with Hawkman over whether to visit Jean Loring's grave with the Atom.
+As the two heroes quarrel, the reanimated corpses of Ralph and Sue Dibny, who are now members of the Black Lantern Corps, enter Hawkman's sanctuary.
+The Black Lanterns attack, Sue impaling Hawkgirl on a spear.
+Ralph taunts Hawkman, who is killed shortly afterwards.
+Both heroes are reanimated as Black Lanterns by Black Hand.
+In the final battle, Hawkman and Hawkgirl are resurrected by the white light.
+Kendra is revealed to be Shiera Hall, who remembers her past lives; she and Carter joyfully reunite.